fuzzylogicxx/fuzzylogic/posts/2019-12-12-multiline-spanning-animated-underline.md

 tags: [link, animation, css]
 linkTarget: "https://codepen.io/cassie-codes/pen/rNNGdmw"
 ---
-[Cassie Evans](https://twitter.com/cassiecodes) shows us how to combine `background–size`, a `linear-gradient` based `background-image` and a keyframe animatation (all in HTML and CSS) for a lovely progressive underline effect on multi-line text.
+[Cassie Evans](https://twitter.com/cassiecodes) shows us how to combine `background–size`, a `linear-gradient` based `background-image` and a keyframe animation (all in HTML and CSS) for a lovely progressive underline effect on multi-line text.
 ---

 Here’s the gist of it: